 If you have a laptop with a numeric pad, the Num Lock key is in the same location as the keyboard shown above.
 However, most laptop keyboards do not have a numeric pad to help keep the laptop more compact.
-For laptops without a numeric keypad that has a Num Lock key, it is often part of another key around the Backspace key as shown in the picture.
+Laptops without a numeric keypad have a Num Lock key on another key around the Backspace key, as shown in the picture.

-If a laptop is using two keys as one key, you must press the Fn key with the second key you want to use.
+If a laptop uses two keys as one key, you must press the Fn key with the second key you want to use.
 In our example picture, the Scr Lk, Pause, and Break are all blue and a different color than the other keys.
 To use these keys, press the Fn key and the key with the blue text you want to use.
-With our example picture, if you needed Num Lock you'd press the Num Lk key by itself and to use Scroll Lock press and hold the Fn key and the Scr Lk key at the same time.
+With our example picture, if you needed Num Lock, you'd press the Num Lk key by itself and use Scroll Lock press and hold the Fn key and the Scr Lk key simultaneously.

-Note: When it comes to PC laptop's there is no standard placement for these keys.
+With PC laptops, there's no standard placement for the Num Lock.
 Your laptop may not have the same configuration as shown in the picture.
-However, all PC's follow the same steps mentioned above.
+However, all PCs follow the same steps mentioned above.

 How to turn Num Lock on and off

 Using the Num Lock key

 To turn on the Num Lock function, press the Num Lock key until you see the LED (light-emitting diode) indicator light turn on above it.
 Likewise, to turn it off, press the Num Lock key until the LED goes out.
 Once the Num Lock key is pressed, it stays on until it is pressed again.